wigginno/text-speaker/README.md

 ## Download/Install

 Check the [releases page](https://github.com/wigginno/text-speaker/releases) to download prebuilt binaries for Windows, Linux, and MacOS.
-Extract the zip and run the TextSpeaker executable.
-I might code sign these binaries later.
+Extract the zip and run the TextSpeaker executable. **Prequisite for Windows**: Install [Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-supported-redistributable-version).

-Your other option is to grab the [.net SDK](https://dotnet.microsoft.com/en-us/download) 9 and [build from source](#building-from-source).
+Your other option is to grab the [.net SDK](https://dotnet.microsoft.com/en-us/download) 9 and then [build from source](#building-from-source).

 ## Features